Memphis Belle (aircraft): Display in Memphis

 In the early 1970s another mayor donated the historic B-17 back to the custody of the United States Air Force, but they allowed it to remain in Memphis, contingent on it being maintained.
 Efforts by the locally organized Memphis Belle Memorial Association, Inc. (MBMA) saw the bomber moved to Mud Island in the Mississippi River in 1987 for display in a new pavilion with large tarp cover.
 It was still open to the elements, however, and prone to weathering.
-Pigeons would also nest inside the tarp, and their droppings were constantly needing removal from the bomber.
+Pigeons nested inside the tarp, and their droppings were constantly needing removal from the bomber.
 Dissatisfaction with the site led to efforts to create a new museum facility in Shelby County.
 In the summer of 2003 the Memphis Belle was disassembled and moved to a restoration facility at the former Naval Air Station Memphis in Millington, Tennessee for the work needed.
-In September 2004, however, the National Museum of the United States Air Force, apparently tiring of the ups-and-downs of the city's attempts to preserve the B-17, indicated that they wanted it back for restoration and eventual display at the museum at Wright-Patterson AFB near Dayton, Ohio.
-The Memphis Belle-The Final Chapter in Memphis, a documentary film by Ken Axmaker, Jr., focuses on the history of the Belle in Memphis, emphasizing the final days and the volunteers who tried to keep one of the most famous aircraft in the world and another Memphis icon from disappearing.
+In September 2004, however, the National Museum of the United States Air Force (NMUSAF), apparently tiring of the ups-and-downs of the city's attempts to preserve the B-17, indicated that they wanted it back for restoration and eventual display at the NMUSAF at Wright-Patterson AFB near Dayton, Ohio.
+The Memphis Belle-The Final Chapter in Memphis, a documentary film by Ken Axmaker, Jr., focuses on the history of the Belle in Memphis, emphasizing the final days and the volunteers who tried to keep the Memphis icon from disappearing.